cpsughrue/gsoc_proposal/README.md

 A daemon that can serve as a build system designed to manage modules will be implemented to provide build systems agnostic support for explicitly built modules.
 With the simple addition of a single command line flag, each clang invocation will register its translation unit with the daemon.
 The daemon will take the registered translation unit and scan its dependencies.
 As translation units are registered and scanned, the daemon will create a dependency graph for the project.
 In parallel, the daemon can leverage the emerging graph to schedule and build each module's AST.
 Before processing each module, the daemon will check to ensure the dependency has not already been processed or is being processed.
 The goal is to have a single entity, with knowledge of the entire build process, that can efficiently coordinate and manage the build of dependencies (i.e., modules).

-## Core Tenants

-- The build daemon must be fast to minimize overhead
-    - Without providing a performance boost relative to the implicit system this project provides minimal benefits to the community in return for a large amount of work.
-- The build daemon must be highly encapsulated
-    - One problematic aspect of the implicit system is that the compiler has begun to look like a build system.
-A goal of this project is to encapsulate all build system like functionality into the daemon so that the rest of clang can focus on being a compiler.
-- The build daemon must be accessible with a single flag

 ## Scope

-Work will focus on parallel Unix builds using traditional Clang modules and C++ standard modules.
+- Work will focus on parallel Unix builds using traditional Clang modules and C++ standard modules.
+- I imagine development will first take place in apple/llvm-project with selective patches being pushed upstream due to how much dependency scanning and daemon infrastructure already exists in apple/llvm-project.

 ---
 ## Project Details